(a) Property, plant and equipment (including intangible assets)

 Financial liabilities:

 Financial liabilities are classified as measured at amortized cost or FVTPL.
 A financial liability is classified as FVTPL if it is classified as held-for-trading, or it is a derivative or it is designated as such on initial recognition.
 Financial liabilities at FVTPL are measured at fair value and net gains and losses, including any interest expense, are recognized in profit or loss.
 Other financial liabilities are subsequently measured at amortized cost using the effective interest method.
-Interest expense and foreign exchange gains and losses are recognized in Profit or Loss.
-Any gain or loss on derecognition is also recognized in Profit or Loss.
+Interest expense and foreign exchange gains and losses are recognized in the Statement of Profit and Loss.
+Any gain or loss on derecognition is also recognized in Statement of Profit and Loss.

 iii.
 Derecognition